-(Refer to section 'AA Money', p73 of 'The AA Structure Handbook for Great Britain.)
+(Refer to 'AA Money' in Section 7 of 'The AA Structure Handbook for Great Britain.)

 It is suggested that Liaison Officers should prepare annual budgets for their service activities.
 These should be prepared according to the established procedures of each individual intergroup or region.
 They might include sums for travel to Regional Assemblies, the purchase of AA literature for placing in offender management and courts' offices and other places, travel to national events like the regional officers meeting or Probation/CJSWS Seminars, and any projects planned for the following year.